pcingola/SnpEff/src/docs/download.md

 ### License

-SnpEff is open source, released as "LGPLv3".
+SnpEff is open source, released as "MIT".

 ### System requirements